Egypt, Pennsylvania: History

+18th century

 Egypt is one of the oldest communities in the Lehigh Valley region of eastern Pennsylvania.
 It was settled as early as 1733.
 It was the first settlement in Pennsylvania north of South Mountain.
-Egypt is one several Lehigh Valley locations, including Bethlehem, Emmaus, and Allentown's Jordan Creek, whose name was inspired by locations referenced in the Bible.
+Egypt is one several Lehigh Valley locations, including Bethlehem, Nazareth, Emmaus, and Allentown's Jordan Creek, whose name was inspired by locations referenced in the Bible.

 Early Pennsylvania German settlers of nearby present-day Lynn and Albany townships had named the area where they settled Alle mängel ("all deficiencies") due to the poor quality of the soil on which they were trying to farm and raise crops.
-By contrast, the soil here was found to be quite fertile, and early settlers named this region "Egypta", since ancient Egypt, with its fertile Nile delta, was the "granary of the world".
+By contrast, the soil here was found to be quite fertile, and early settlers named this region "Egypta", since ancient Egypt, with its fertile Nile Delta, was the "granary of the world".

 The Reformed Congregation of Egypt Church was established in 1734, and a log church was erected in 1764.

 The cemetery of the Egypt church contains the graves of many of the region's earliest inhabitants, including 25 veterans of the American Revolutionary War, 15 veterans of the War of 1812, and nine veterans of the American Civil War.
 Across the street from the church stands Egypt's World War I monument, which honors the 76 men from Egypt who served during that war.
 Dedicated on June 10, 1923, the centerpiece of the monument is the pressed copper sculpture, Spirit of the American Doughboy, by E. M. Viquesney.

 One of the first settlers, John Jacob Mickley (1697–1769), started farming here in 1745.

 In 1755, Jacob Kohler established a gristmill, located along Coplay Creek just south of the church.
 The Troxell-Steckel House, which was built in Egypt in 1756, is one of the oldest buildings in Lehigh County and is today operated as a museum and historic site by the Lehigh County Historical Society.
 The Egypt area was also the location of Fort Deshler, a French and Indian War era frontier fort established in 1760 to protect settlers from Indian attacks.
 The fort, which was near the present intersection of PA Route 145 and Chestnut Street, stood until about 1940.
 The site is commemorated by a Pennsylvania Historical and Museum Commission marker.
 A granite marker, located just outside Egypt at Scheidy's Road and Spring Street in North Whitehall Township, commemorates the last Indian attack in Lehigh County, which occurred on October 8, 1763, when nine settlers were murdered.

+The earliest hotel in the area was the Werley House, which operated from 1796 to 1815.